Contributors from members of the Copper team

 Organizational customer centricity

 At the heart of your business is your customer—they’re the reason your business exists.
 And yet many businesses these days aren’t operating as if they are.

 According to research by the CMO Council, “only 14 percent of marketers say that customer centricity is a hallmark of their companies, and only 11 percent believe their customers would agree with that characterization.”

 A high-level look at what it means to be customer centric at an organizational level.

-With such a small percentage of companies already doing this, there’s a huge opportunity to differentiate yourself from your competitors.
+With such a small percentage of companies already doing this throughout marketing campaigns, there’s a huge opportunity to differentiate yourself from your competitors.
 Not only that, by shifting your company’s culture to be customer-centric, you’ll always be dialed in to your customers’ wants and needs—a surefire way to stay alive in a competitive economy.

 6 tips for building stronger customer relationships

 1. Be consistent in your messaging.

 Because marketing and sales are often siloed, it’s not uncommon for messaging to be inconsistent between the two when it comes to customer interaction.
 In fact, of 1,009 survey respondents, nearly half (48%) reported often or always experiencing different messaging from sales and marketing teams.

 This misalignment impacts brand perception, which is another huge decision-making factor for buyers.
 Content marketing platform ClearVoice insists that in order for a brand to succeed, “every interaction customers have with your brand should embody the brand promises and values dependably and understandably.”